-Lots of side-hustlers start their online entrepreneurial journeys teaching their creative skills on Skillshare.
+Lots of side hustlers start their online entrepreneurial journeys by teaching their creative skills on Skillshare.
 Courses range from search engine optimization (SEO), graphic design, photography, music production, writing, and animation.

 Skillshare courses, aka. classes range from 20 to 60 minutes and are divided into segments.
 They also have a community discussion, which helps connect Skillshare instructors with their students.

 How Much Does Skillshare Cost?

 Skillshare is free to join.
 The cost or the way Skillshare takes its portion of revenue share is different than Udemy, though.

 Since Skillshare is a subscription model business, people need to pay for a Premium Skillshare Membership to watch paid courses.

 In that regard, Skillshare pays its instructors with (1) earned royalties and (2) per Premium Member referral.
 You earn royalties by the number of minutes watched in your courses every month, and you get $10 per person that signs up to be a Premium member via your referral link.

 - Leverage a large user base of creators and entrepreneurs who are hungry to learn new skills.

 - Customer support that aids in your course creation process.

 - Your course, or courses, must keep people watching monthly to continue earning royalties.